Pierce Brosnan As Cable In Deadpool Sequel? James Bond Actor Hangs Out With Ryan Reynolds

 There has been trouble with casting for the character, and it was one of the reasons why Tim Miller, director of the first Deadpool film, left from directing the sequel.
 Reports collected by The Wrap indicated that Miller wanted to cast Kyle Chandler (Manchester by the Sea, Carol) for Cable, something that Ryan Reynolds and the writers were against.

-There are actors who have openly shown interest in playing Cable, including Stephen Lang (Don’t Breathe, Avatar), Dolph Lundgren (Rockey IV, The Expendables 2) and Ron Perlman (Hellboy).
-There has been little news as to if the studio is leaning towards anyone in particular after Miller’s departure.
+There are actors who have openly shown interest in playing Cable, including Stephen Lang (Don’t Breathe, Avatar), Dolph Lundgren (Rockey IV, The Expendables 2), and Ron Perlman (Hellboy).
+There has been little news as to whether the studio is leaning towards anyone in particular after Miller’s departure.

 Reports have said that Deadpool 2 should start filming in January 2017, though there has been no official confirmation as of yet.
 The film will introduce the characters Cable and Domino.
 Along with Deadpool, Colossus and Negasonic Teenage Warhead will also be returning.